 To clean the outside of the door and the control panel, mix a solution of one part water and one part distilled white vinegar in a spray bottle.
 Spritz on the outside and wipe clean with a microfiber cloth for a streak-free finish.
 For a quick touch-up throughout the day, use a disinfecting wipe.
 Allow the surface to dry and then buff to a shine.

 Remove Burned Food Odor

 We've all forgotten the microwave popcorn and allowed it to burn.
 The odor is terrible and often lingers in the microwave.
 To get rid of the odor or odors from spicy foods, clean any residue away and place a bowl of baking soda inside.
 Close the door and allow the baking soda to stay so it can absorb the smell.
 Remove the bowl next time you use the microwave again.

 Tips to Keep Your Microwave Clean Longer

-- Even if you are only heating something for a few seconds, always cover ti with a paper towel, paper plate, or microwave cover.
+- Even if you are only heating something for a few seconds, always cover it with a paper towel, paper plate, or microwave cover.

 - Avoid microwaving foods that contain a high level of grease such as bacon.

 - Do a quick clean after cooking something smelly like curry or popcorn by microwaving a cup of water that has a few lemon slices inside.